AnalyticJeremy/Databricks_Starter_Project/README.md

 and gold layers so you will want to be sure you are familiar with the [Databricks medallion architecture](https://learn.microsoft.com/en-us/azure/databricks/lakehouse/medallion) to understand what these terms mean.

+You will copy the raw data into your environment and then use Databricks to apply several rounds of data cleaning and enrichment.
+This will give you practical experience creating multiple datasets in a lakehouse environment and demonstrating how the data progresses through the various layers of preparation.

 ## Step 0 - Set Up Your Environment

 We'll begin by preparing an Azure environment in which you can complete this project.
 Note that you will be creating two Azure resources